 Pennsylvania Transfer Taxes

-Every real estate sale in Pennsylvania is subject to a 2% transfer tax — 1% to the state and 1% to the local municipality.
-By custom, this is typically split equally between buyer and seller (1% each).
-On a $300,000 sale, that's $3,000 per party.
+Every real estate sale in Pennsylvania is subject to a realty transfer tax — 1% to the state and typically 1% to the local municipality, for a total of 2% in most Western Pennsylvania communities.
+However, local rates vary by municipality (for example, Pittsburgh's total rate is 4%).
+By custom, the tax is typically split equally between buyer and seller.
+On a $300,000 sale at a 2% total rate, that's $3,000 per party.

 Your agreement of sale should clearly state how transfer taxes are allocated.
 We make sure this is addressed up front so there are no surprises at closing.